This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do large birds impact Wisconsin ecosystems?

-Large birds in Wisconsin maintain ecosystem balance by controlling prey populations, dispersing seeds, and serving as indicators of environmental health.
+Large birds maintain ecosystem balance by controlling fish and rodent populations, dispersing seeds, and providing nutrient cycling.

 Conclusion